 You’ll want to wash the shelves every time you switch out new cheeses.
 This keeps them from harboring microflora and ensures that you won’t spread one cheese’s molds to the next batch.

-Make a mental note—or, even better, set a reminder on your phone—to give those shelves a monthly clean with very hot water and mild dish soap or a splash of vinegar.
+Make a mental note—or, even better, set a reminder on your phone—to give those shelves a monthly clean with very hot water and distilled white vinegar (3:1 ratio), then rinse.
 Let them fully air dry, then rub the shelves with just a bit of food-grade mineral oil or board balm.
 This will keep them looking beautiful and stain-free for years to come.

 A note on shelf material: Die-hard cheese aficionados love our bamboo shelving, as they mimic what many traditional cheesemakers use in their caves.
 Make sure you hand-wash these only—no dishwasher.